zzhang82/web422/notes/angular-intro.md

 * Same UI Technology for Web, Native Mobile, and Desktop

 Does server-side rendering make sense anymore?
 Sure.
 But in far fewer situations than before.
-If you’re building a mostly static site, server-side rendering will be easier.
+If you're building a mostly static site, server-side rendering will be easier.

 <br>